Revlon: Bankruptcy protection

 On June 16, 2022, Revlon filed for Chapter 11 bankruptcy protection after struggling with debt, rising competition, supply chain challenges, and falling behind evolving beauty standards.
 A few hours after the bankruptcy announcement, Revlon's shares lost more than 13% of their value.
 According to a filing with the U.S. Bankruptcy Court for the Southern District of New York, Revlon listed assets and liabilities between $1 billion and $10 billion.
 Revlon which had been managed by Perelman's daughter Debra Perelman since mid-2018, had long-term debt of $3.31 billion as of March 31, 2022.
 The company narrowly avoided bankruptcy in 2020 after restructuring its debt.
 It was one of the last remaining holdings of Ronald Perelman.
 Bloomberg News reported that the company's bankruptcy process could be "complicated by financial controversies."
 MarketWatch quoted industry analysts and commentators as saying that bankruptcy would allow the firm a chance to refresh and regroup as it attempts to compete with newer brands, like Kylie Cosmetics or Fenty.
 CNBC reported that Revlon's bankruptcy might be the start of broader bankruptcy problems for the retail sector.
 It was delisted from the NYSE on October 21, 2022.
 In December 2022, Revlon announced plans to raise $650 million in equity and transferring majority of the ownership to senior leaders.
-The company also announced plans to wipe out the interests of Ron Perelman by striking an agreement with creditors to give lenders and bondholders ownership of the bankrupt cosmetics maker.
+The company also announced plans to wipe out the interests of Ronald Perelman by striking an agreement with creditors to give lenders and bondholders ownership of the bankrupt cosmetics maker.

+In February 2023, Revlon reached a lender settlement that would allow the company to exit from bankruptcy by April.